 Common Reasons Why Lupine Isn’t Blooming

-The five most common reasons that keep Lupines from blooming normally include too much shade, low phosphorous in the soil, lack of moisture, spent flowers left to set seed, or an infestation of sap-sucking pests like aphids.
+The five most common reasons that keep Lupines from blooming normally include too much shade, low phosphorus in the soil, lack of moisture, spent flowers left to set seed, or an infestation of sap-sucking pests like aphids.
 Lupines require at least 6-8 hours of full sun per day to produce blooms.
 A very shady position in the morning or late in the day may be acceptable, especially in the hot growing zones of 8 and 9.

-Soils that are low in Phosphorous will need supplement feeding early in the season.
+Soils that are low in Phosphorus will need supplement feeding early in the season.
 Likewise, using a high-Nitrogen fertilizer encourages excess foliage production at the expense of flowers.
 Regular deadheading of spent flower spikes keeps the plant from ripening seed.
 Once the Lupine starts to produce seeds, the plant puts all its energy into reproduction and preparing for dormancy.

 Lupines are susceptible to infestations of aphids and other sap-sucking pests.
 These pests can cause issues with the formation of flower stems and flowers.
 Stunted growth, foliage that looks like it is rolled in on itself, and a sticky residue (commonly referred to as Honeydew and produced by all three types of aphids) are signs that a pest has invaded the foliage and is weakening your Lupine.